xolox/vim-session/README.md

 ### The `:SaveSession` command

 This command saves your current editing session just like Vim's built-in [:mksession][mksession] command does.
 The difference is that you don't pass a full pathname as argument but just a name, any name really.
 Press `<Tab>` to get completion of existing session names.
-If you don't provide an argument the name `default` is used, unless an existing session is open in which case the name of that session will be used.
+If you don't provide an argument the name 'default' is used, unless an existing session is open in which case the name of that session will be used.

+If the session you're trying to save is already active in another Vim instance you'll get a warning and nothing happens.
+You can use use a bang (!) as in `:SaveSession! ...` to ignore the warning and save the session anyway.

 As mentioned earlier your session script will be saved in the directory pointed to by `g:session_directory`.

 ### The `:OpenSession` command

 This command is basically [:source][source] in disguise, but it supports tab completion of session names and it executes `:CloseSession` before opening the session.
-When you don't provide a session name and only a single session exists that session is opened, otherwise the plug-in will ask you to select one from a list:
+When you don't provide a session name and only a single session exists then that session is opened, otherwise the plug-in will ask you to select one from a list:

     Please select the session to restore: